 The No Fear Act (Public Law 107-174) requires that federal agencies be publicly accountable for violations of anti-discrimination and whistleblower protection laws.
 Federal agencies must post both quarterly and annual statistical data relating to federal sector Equal Employment Opportunity (EEO) complaints on its public website, reimburse the Judgment Fund for any payments made, and notify employees and applicants for employment about their rights under the federal antidiscrimination and whistleblower laws.

-Each year, the Commission must submit its No Fear Act report to Congress, the Equal Employment Opportunity Commission (EEOC), the Department of Justice, and Office of Personnel Management.
+Each year, the Commission must submit its No Fear Act report to Congress, the Equal Employment Opportunity Commission (EEOC), the Department of Justice, and the Office of Personnel Management.

 In addition to posting the annual report, Section 1614.703(a) of the EEOC’s Rules requires agencies to post their statistical data pertaining to EEO complaints each quarter (quarterly report).